-Indicator 2.1.4 Proportion of the calculated long-term sustainable harvest level that is actually harvested determining the VQO from the visual landscape inventory and how the VQO's take into account the amount of recreational use in an area.
+Indicator 2.1.4 Proportion of the calculated long-term sustainable harvest level that is actually harvested

 (March 12, 2008) The aerial fertilization program was discussed with 300-400ha planned for fertilizing in 2008.
 The fertilization is targeted at stands of 30-50 years of age to give them a final boost of growth in the last 10 to 20 years.
 Fertilization can positively affect the harvest levels in the DFA.